Jalalabad: Modern

-In the 1960s and 1970s, construction started on a new planned city called Reg-e Shamshad Khan.
+By the early 1970s, construction had started on a new planned community within Jalalabad called Reg-e Shamshad Khan.
 From 1978 to early 1990s, the city served as a strategic location for the Soviet-backed Democratic Republic of Afghanistan and was temporarily renamed to Tarunshahr, in honour of Daoud Tarun.
-In March 1989, two Mujahideen rebel factions backed by Pakistan and the U.S. assaulted the city during the Battle of Jalalabad.
-However government forces managed to drive them out within two months, which was a major setback to the resistance fighters and the ISI.
+In March 1989, two mujahideen rebel factions backed by Pakistan and the United States assaulted the city during the Battle of Jalalabad.
+However, government forces managed to drive them out within two months, which was a major setback to the rebel fighters and Pakistan's ISI.
 The city was heavily bombarded and hundreds of civilians were killed.
 Many buildings, such as schools, hospitals and public buildings were destroyed during the 2-month battle.